 The \$5,250 annual exclusion for employerprovided educational assistance benefits previously expired for tax years beginning after 1994.
-In 1996, the exclusion was reinstated retroactively and extended through tax years beginning before June 1, 1997, for courses beginning before July 1, 1997.
-Therefore, you are entitled to a refund of any income, social security, and Medicare taxes you paid on excludable benefits for 1995.
-You are also entitled to a refund of any social security and Medicare taxes you paid on these benefits for 1996.
+Subsequently, the exclusion was reinstated retroactively and extended to benefits received for courses beginning before June 1, 2000.
+Therefore, you are entitled to a refund of any income, social security, and Medicare taxes you paid on excludable benefits for 1995, 1996, and 1997.